kwaldenphd/world-wide-web/README.md

 </html>
 ```

-10. This is a very basic HTML document.
+12. This is a very basic HTML document.
 The HTML tags `<HTML>` identify this document as a html document.
 The body tags `<body>` enclose the content that will be visible on the page.

-11. Download the `hello_world.html` file ([link to Google Drive download, ND users only](https://drive.google.com/drive/folders/1Kw82eAyMXyJdH6stajbH2oFJRMpY2ZCX?usp=sharing)) and open it with the web browser on your computer.
+13. Download the `hello_world.html` file ([link to Google Drive download, ND users only](https://drive.google.com/drive/folders/1Kw82eAyMXyJdH6stajbH2oFJRMpY2ZCX?usp=sharing)) and open it in a web browser on your computer.
 You should see just the text “Hello World!”
 The browser has translated the HTML tags and returned only the text.

 12. `helloworld.html` contains the minimum requirements for an HTML document.